Programme

 The association of calculated heat stress on rumination time in Holstein and Jersey cows

-Claira Seely, University Of New Hampshire, US
+Francesca Pharo, University of New Hampshire, US

 11.30am